Permission to Work

 - the rate or method of calculation of the employee’s pay;

-- the number of hours the employer reasonably expects the employee to work per normal working day and per normal working week.
+- the number of hours the employer reasonably expects the employee to work per normal working day and per normal working week and any terms or conditions relating to hours of work, and

 Existing workers may also make a written request to an employer for a "Day 5" statement.
 Upon receipt of a written request, an employer must issue a "Day 5" statement within 2 months of the date of the request.